Byron Buxton Player Props: Twins vs. Red Sox

-On Tuesday, Byron Buxton (.171 batting average in his past 10 games, with two home runs, three walks and five RBI) and the Minnesota Twins play the Boston Red Sox, whose starting pitcher will be Chris Sale.
-First pitch is at 7:10 PM ET.
+After going 0-for-3 with an RBI in his most recent game, Byron Buxton and the Minnesota Twins take on the Boston Red Sox (who will start Corey Kluber) at 7:10 PM ET on Wednesday.

-He had a hitless showing in his most recent game (0-for-3) against the Yankees.
+He had a hitless showing in his previous game (0-for-3 with an RBI) against the Red Sox.

 Byron Buxton Game Info & Props vs. the Red Sox